SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/performance-debugging-tools/totalview.md

 ```shell
 nersc$ totalview srun -a -n numTasks ./testTV_ex
 ```

+!!! note
+	There is an issue with starting TotalView normally after the recent system OS upgrade to CLE7.
+The vendor is working on a fix.
+Until that is fixed, please add the `-nomrnet` flag to the above command, as in `totalview -nomrnet srun -a ...`.

 The TotalView startup GUI will pop up and show debugging startup parameters.
 After reviewing them, click OK.